mobify/workshop--descript/README.md

 ```
 The `src` used in this case does not have to be exact, it only needs to contain the string that you choose to find it by.
 Be careful to make your string unique enough that it only selects those scripts you actually want removed.

-If we preview the project now, the script should no longer be activating, and you should no be able to see that output in the console.
+If we preview the project now, the script should no longer be activating, and you should not be able to see that output in the console.

 ##Continue to Step 2